Bitrix24 Helpdesk

 intval Returns an integer value of the variable.

-Example:=intval("234j4hv5jhv43v53jk4vt5hj4") returns 234.
+Example: =intval("234j4hv5jhv43v53jk4vt5hj4") returns 234.

 floatval Returns a number (with a floating point).

-min It returns lowest value.
+min Returns the lowest value.

-max It returns highest number.
+max Returns the highest number.

-rand It returns a random number.
+rand Returns a random number.

-Example: =rand(0,10) - select a number from 0 to 10.
+Example: =rand(0,10) returns a random value between 0 and 10.

-round rounds the number.
+round Rounds the number.

 ceil Rounds the fraction up.

-Example: =ceil(5.5) we get 6.
+Example: =ceil(5.5) returns 6.

 floor Rounds the fraction down.

-Example: =floor(5.5) we get 5.
+Example: =floor(5.5) returns 5.

-substr It returns a substring of a specified length, starting from a specified character.
-This function is similar to the existing one in php.
-You can read more about its features here.
+substr Returns a substring of a specified length, starting from a specified character.
+This function is similar to the PHP substr() function.

 Example: {{=substr("0123456789", 3, 4)}} returns 3456.

-strlen It returns the line length.
+strlen Returns the line length.

 implode Combines multiple values into a string.
-It is useful when it is needed to output multiple variable values to the text with a non-standard delimiter (standard delimiter is just a comma).
-The analog of implode in PHP.
+It is useful when it is needed to output multiple variable values to the text with a non-standard delimiter (the standard delimiter is just a comma).
+This function is equivalent to PHP's implode().
 It returns a string containing a string representation of all the array elements in the specified order, with glue between elements.

 implode(glue,pieces)